 Marketed as a remake of the original 2006 anime, Gou is more of a sequel than a reboot.
 Some new fans started with this adaptation and then watched earlier iterations for context.
 You can try this approach and see if it works for you, but take caution that the plot differs from the original anime.

-Do be warned that many fans, especially those who read the manga, find Gou polarizing.
+Many fans, especially those who read the manga, find Gou polarizing.
 If you want to form your own opinion, you can stream it on Crunchyroll.

 Higurashi: When They Cry – Sotsu (2021)

 Sotsu is the direct sequel to Gou and shows the same events from a different perspective before resolving the narrative.
-This season has its good moments but is considered even more controversial than Gou.
+This season has good moments but is considered even more controversial than Gou.

 While some fans consider Gou a positive addition to the franchise, many complain Sotsu is a disappointing follow-up that fails to understand the series’ characters.
 You can decide how you feel about Sotsu by renting it or purchasing it on Prime Video.